nfuhs/get-started-elm/part-two.md

 ### Getting started with Elm Part 2: Writing an JSON decoder in Elm

 In [part one](https://functional.works-hub.com/learn/getting-started-with-elm-4c6bc) we got a short an look at [Elm](https://elm-lang.org/) this part will give you an introduction of one of the parts which I think is hard to understand for Elm beginners decoding [JSON](https://www.json.org/).
-JSON is by far the most popular data interchange format and since Elm is based on [Haskell](https://www.haskell.org/) instead of JavaScript we need to write an JSON decoder in order to read the data provided by JSON.
+JSON is by far the most popular data interchange format and since Elm is based on [Haskell](https://www.haskell.org/) instead of JavaScript you need to write an JSON decoder in order to represent the data in Elm.

 <p align="center">
 <img src="img/part-two/mathclass2018.png">